nla-group/classix-matlab/demos/Using_the_CLASSIX_Python_package_in_MATLAB.md

 # <span style="color:rgb(213,80,0)">Using the CLASSIX Python package in MATLAB</span>

-While we recommend using <samp>classix.m</samp> when working in MATLAB, there might be good reasons to call the Python implementation of CLASSIX ([https://github.com/nla-group/classix](https://github.com/nla-group/classix)).
+While we recommend using the [MATLAB version](https://github.com/nla-group/classix-matlab) of CLASSIX when working in MATLAB, there might be good reasons to call the [Python implementation](https://github.com/nla-group/classix-matlab) from within MATLAB too.
 For example, the Python version allows for density-based clustering which the MATLAB version doesn't, and it has seemless integration with pandas and other data sources.
-Here we demonstrate how to call the Python implementation directly from MATLAB.
+Here we demonstrate how to call the Python code directly from MATLAB.

 # MATLAB and Python versions

 When working with Python, it is suggested that you use the most recent version of MATLAB possible since the MATLAB-Python interoperability is improving quickly.
-Please refer to [Versions of Python Compatible with MATLAB Products by Release - MATLAB & Simulink (mathworks.com)](https://uk.mathworks.com/support/requirements/python-compatibility.html) to find out which Python versions are supported by your current MATLAB version.
+Please refer to [Versions of Python Compatible with MATLAB](https://uk.mathworks.com/support/requirements/python-compatibility.html) to find out which Python versions are supported by your current MATLAB version.
 The best place to download a Python installation is [Download Python | Python.org](https://www.python.org/downloads/).
 Note that Python installations that come with the Anaconda or other distributions might not be fully supported.

 We begin by ensuring that our Python environment is set up.
 The following command makes use of the system Python.
 Ensure that this version of Python has the CLASSIX clustering package installed.
 If this isn't the case, simply run **<samp>pip install classixclustering</samp>** on your command line.
 You might then have to restart MATLAB for the CLASSIX package to be available.